PedroH183/PedroH183/README.md

 - 👋 Hi, I’m Pedro Henrique
 - 👀 I’m interested in Web Development, Automation and IA
-- 🌱 I’m currently learning React with Typs and css
+- 🌱 I’m currently learning React with Typs and SCSS
 - 📫 How to reach me : send me a email pedro_freires18@outlook.com

 <!---